padiazg/go-testgen/doc/docs/commands/gen.md

 If the target `_test.go` already exists but does not contain the test function, go-testgen **appends** the new test and injects any missing imports.
 It never overwrites an existing test function.

+## Factory Function Instantiation

+When generating tests for methods, go-testgen looks for a factory function (e.g., `NewClient`, `NewService`) that returns a pointer to the receiver type.
+If found, the test instantiates the receiver using the factory function with placeholder values matching each parameter's type:

+- `string` → `"value"`
+- `int`/`int64` → `0`
+- `bool` → `false`
+- Other types → `nil`

+This produces idiomatic initialization instead of `&Type{}` or `Type{}`.
+Replace placeholders with actual test values before running tests.

 ## Test Styles

 | Style | Description | When to use |